davide-marchiori/k-alpha/README.md

 Inter-rater reliability is a cornerstone of rigorous empirical research in different contexts and domains.
 The K-Alpha Calculator, _Krippendorff's Alpha Calculator_, is designed to simplify the computation of Krippendorff’s Alpha, one of the most widely employed statistical measures for inter-rater reliability (Krippendorff, 2019).
 By providing a free tool with a user-friendly interface for calculating this coefficient, the K-Alpha Calculator aims to enhance research quality and reliability by offering an accessible and standalone tool for users.
 For an in-depth review of the theoretical and mathematical underpinnings of Krippendorff's Alpha, please refer to [Krippendorff (2019)](https://doi.org/10.4135/9781071878781).
 For a detailed overview of The K-Alpha Calculator please refer to our academic article, [Marzi et al. (2024)](https://doi.org/10.1016/j.mex.2023.102545).

+> **Users of the ratio scale, please read the [Version 2.1 release note](#version-21).** Ratio-scale results produced by versions up to and including 2.0, on datasets whose lowest rating was not 1, were computed incorrectly and should be recomputed.
+Nominal, ordinal and interval results are unaffected.

 ---